 ]

-simulator runtimes —json
+simulator runtime list —json

 [